 Similarities Between MDs and DOs

-The schooling for an MD and DO are virtually the same, except that a DO must do an additional 300-500 hours of hands-on musculoskeletal manipulation training.
+The education for an MD and DO is very similar.
+However, a DO must complete an additional 300-500 hours of hands-on training in musculoskeletal manipulation.
 Both degree paths require a four-year degree before entering either variation of medical programs.

-Both the MD and DO undergo training in family medicine, internal medicine, surgery, emergency care, public health, prevention, radiology, obstetrics/gynecology, psychiatry, and pediatrics.
+MD and DO doctors both receive training in a wide range of medical fields.
+These fields include family medicine, internal medicine, surgery, emergency care, public health, radiology, obstetrics/gynecology, psychiatry, and pediatrics.

 A Doctor of Osteopathic Medicine, once licensed, can diagnose, prescribe medicine, treat patients, and perform surgery throughout the United States—just like an MD.

 A DO can also specialize in various fields of medicine the way an MD can.
 Applying for and going through medical school is virtually the same.
-The main variation in schooling is (for DOs) the further study of the musculoskeletal system and more of an emphasis on a holistic philosophy, alongside traditional western medicine.
+Schooling for DOs focuses on studying the musculoskeletal system and holistic philosophy, in addition to traditional western medicine.

 Differences Between MDs and DOs

 As mentioned, the schooling is similar.
 However, a DO has further musculoskeletal study and learns a holistic approach along with western medicine.
+There is another difference between DOs and MDs.
+DOs have to appear for Osteopathic Medical Licensing Examination.
+It is a licensing exam that is mandatory for medical students to practice as osteopathic physicians in the US.
 A keystone theory of osteopathic medicine is that proper form and function in the body helps to facilitate healing.

 Salary